consuming a meal containing fat, the blood undergoes a transient

 hours.
 This is known as postprandial lipemia.
 Individuals consuming

-a typical Western spend approximately 18 hours per day in this
+a typical Western diet spend approximately 18 hours per day in

 Exogenous fat transport begins in the intestine where dietary

-fats are packaged into lipoprotien particles called chylomicrons.
+fats are packaged into lipoprotein particles called chylomicrons.

 Chylomicrons enter the bloodstream and deliver their triglyceride

 to adipose tissue and muscle.
 The remnant of chylomicrons is